jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 Resource Record Set (RRSet):  A set of Resource Records of a particular owner name, class, and type.
-The time to live on all RRs with an RRSet is always the same, but the data may be different among RRs in the RRSet.
+The time to live on all RRs within an RRSet is always the same, but the data may be different among RRs in the RRSet.

-Relevant Resource Record Set (Relevant RRSet):  A set of CAA Resource Records resulting from applying the algorithm in Section 4 to a specific Domain Name or Wildcard Domain Name.
+Relevant Resource Record Set (Relevant RRSet):  A set of CAA Resource Records resulting from applying the algorithm in Section 3 to a specific Domain Name or Wildcard Domain Name.

 Relying Party:  A party that makes use of an application whose